nirname/nirname.github.io/index.md

 > - stripe
 >
 > Among all of them (at the time of implementation) the worst documented was
-> Alipay, and the best documented and the easiest to embed was Stripe.
-Do not find
+> **Alipay**, and the best documented and the easiest to embed was **Stripe**.
+I
+> do not find integrating with payment systems particularly interesting, but
-> this very interesting, but Stripe's approach of launching local client and
+> **Stripe**'s approach of launching local client and avoiding all unnecessary
-> avoiding all unnecessary things, such as exposing your localhost to the internet
+> things, such as exposing your localhost to the internet and providing payment
-> and providing payment system with your host name for the sake of testing and
+> system with your host name for the sake of testing and debugging is awesome
-> debugging is awesome and the way to go.
+> and the way to go.

-> Prefer to set up local development with Docker.
+> Prefer to set up local development with **Docker**.
 It helps to avoid versions
 > conflicts durings installation, simplify onboarding process and your software
 > becomes more or less portable.

-> It can be awkward to configure Redis clusters as well as Rabbit MQ clusters
+> It can be awkward to configure **Redis** clusters as well as **Rabbit MQ**
-> within Kubernetes or Nomad.
-They need to know node / host name of their
+> clusters within Kubernetes or **Nomad**.
+They need to know node / host name of
-> siblings, which may not be the case of service discovery.
+> their siblings beforehand, which can be tricky when you are using service
+> discovery.
+It is possible, but always takes some tricks.

+> Obvious but sometimes you can forget about it: using **Envoy** as a proxy for
+> **Redis** will limit your available commands set, not everything is supported.

-> The simplest and fastest to start for load testing is AB or siege.
-For longer
+> The simplest and fastest way to start load testing is **ab** or **siege**.
+For
-> scenarios I usually prefer K6, because it is convenient, and there are
+> longer scenarios I usually prefer **k6**, because it is convenient, and there
-> convertors from HAR to JS.
-Tsung, though is powerful, is not advisable:
+> are convertors from HAR to JS. **tsung**, though is powerful, is not
-> wrapping escaped JSON (your data) into Erlang (sometimes you need embedded
+> advisable: wrapping escaped JSON (your data) into Erlang (sometimes you need
-> erlang for the scenario) withing XML (which describes your scenario) is
+> embedded erlang for the scenario) withing XML (which describes your scenario)
-> completely unreadable.
+> is completely unreadable.
+Setup **Grafana** or any other metrics beforehand,
+> the more tools for analysis the better, especially when conducting load
+> testing.

+> Cross-domain cookies has pros and cons.
+They can cause troubles during
+> switching between domain and cross-domain version, but sometimes help to
+> reduce the amount of work needed by a developer to authorize a user.

+> Proxy-based authentication can tremendously help with authentication system
+> for inner services.
+The idea is that a proxy server makes a sub-request and
+> asks if you are authorized or not, then your request goes to sub-system.
+It
+> can also enrish your request headers with user information if it is needed by
+> your service.
+Hence it eliminates the need of implementing complex
+> authentication inside separate backend service almost completely.
+Such a
+> module is present in **NGinx** as well as in **Traefik**

 ## Current interests